httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 Sequences ({{Section 3.3.5 of RFC8941}}) where the value of the binary data is a DER encoded {{!ITU.X690.1994}} X.509 certificate {{!RFC5280}}.
-In effect, this means that the binary DER certificate is encoded using base64 and delimited with colons on either side.
+In effect, this means that the binary DER certificate is encoded using base64 (without line breaks, spaces, or other characters outside the base64 alphabet) and delimited with colons on either side.

 Note that certificates are often stored encoded in a textual format, such as